Friday, January 22, 2021

 "It's a special kind of scarf to wear on your head," Mariah explained.
 "I wish I could see how it looks in the back," she added.

-"One of us can hold up another mirror," Emil suggested.
+"One of us could hold up another mirror," Emil suggested.
 "Then you can see the back."

 The dolls looked in the drawers to see if they could find a small mirror one of them could hold.